-Georgia Institute of Technology in Atlanta, GA
+Georgia Institute of Technology

-The Georgia Institute of Technology is a research university that U.S. News & World Report ranked fourth for its engineering programs in 2011, with several subdisciplines also placing in the top ten.
-In 2014, USN&WR also designated the school's College of Computing as one of the top computer science colleges in the country.
-Once enrolled, students can earn a Bachelor of Science (B.S.) in Computer Science or a B.S. in Computational Media, the latter of which has an artistic focus and offers courses through the Ivan Allen College of Liberal Arts.
+U.S. News & World Report designated GeorgiaTech in Atlanta as the seventh best public school in the country for 2017, as well as #34 among national universities overall.
+Once enrolled, students can earn a Bachelor of Science in computer science or in computational media, the latter of which has an artistic focus and offers courses through the Ivan Allen College of Liberal Arts.

 |School Highlight: Computer science majors can participate in a variety of senior projects.|